 There are no assets for this Service.
 This service operates using operating expenses.
+Assets required for this service are accounted for in other specified asset classes.

-There are many service areas that have are involved in the decision making of various asset classes across Council.
+There are many service areas that are involved in the decision making of various asset classes across Council.
 The primary Service Areas that drive the decisions and manage the outcomes of Waste are: